EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Preliminary

-\textbf{Transition $P(s_{t+1}\mid s_t,a)$}: The state transition from step $t$ to $t+1$ is governed by the selected PDR.
-At decision step $t$, feasible $(j,m)$ pairs are iteratively assigned according to the rule until no feasible assignment remains.
-The system then advances to the next decision epoch, which is defined as the earliest occurrence between the next job completion event and the next job arrival event.
+\textit{State $s_t$:} The system state $s_t \in \mathbb{R}^9$ (detailed in Table~\ref{state_deatures}) captures the dynamic state features across orders, job-machine arcs, and machines.
+These features are recomputed at each step $t$ to reflect order arrivals and resource fluctuations.

-When a job completes, the corresponding machine becomes available and downstream operations are released.
-When a new job arrives, additional operations and machines are introduced, thereby expanding the feasible $(j,m)$ set.
-The resulting state at step $t+1$ integrates updated pair-level features, machine workload profiles, and a regenerated feasible arc set, capturing the temporal evolution of the scheduling system.
+\textit{Actions $a_t$:} An action $a_t \in A_t$ consists of activating a feasible $(j,m)$ arc.
+A pair is feasible only if job $j$ is released (predecessors finished) and machine $m$ is idle.
+The action space is dynamic, expanding with new order arrivals and shrinking as assignments are made.

-\subsection{Formulation of dynamic PDRs optimization}
+\textit{Transition:} Transitions occur as the selected PDR iteratively assigns pairs until the feasible set is exhausted.
+The system then advances to the next decision step defined by the earliest job completion or new order arrival.

-In this section, we formulate the optimization problem of finding the dynamic PDRs for FAFSP.
-The objective is to optimize the tardiness performance of PDRs across different instances while accounting for disturbances and system-specific characteristics, thereby obtaining scheduling policies that achieve the best generalization performance in each production scenario.
+\subsection{Formulation of Dynamic PDRs Optimization}

-To begin with, the space of instances is defined as $\mathcal{X}$, where each instance $\mathrm{x}\in \mathcal{X}$ represents a specified structure information such as processing and assembly resource structure, perturbation distribution and order information, material structure, etc.
+The objective is to optimize PDRs that minimize the average order tardiness of instances in $\mathcal{X}$.
+Each instance $\mathrm{x} \in \mathcal{X}$ encapsulates specific manufacturing configurations, including resource structures, disturbance distributions, and product structure constraints.
+By accounting for these system-specific characteristics and dynamic disturbances, the formulation aims to evolve PDRs that achieve superior generalization and robustness across varied production scenarios.